-What does our organization believe in?
+What does our organisation believe in?

 Inclusion, diversity and wellbeing — Develop a formal plan for cultural change.
 Another societal topic that is crucial for HR to think about is I&D. Less than a quarter of companies globally today have a formal program that focuses on I&D, according to our 2018 Modernizing Total Rewards Survey Report.
-To advance long-term organizational change around I&D, HR should:
+To advance long-term organisational change around I&D, HR should:

 Get buy-in from the C-suite by objectively presenting the positive effects of I&D on the business and developing a measurable and methodical plan for establishing cultural change.

-Integrate I&D principles into rewards by creatingpolicies and practices that will help every employee to feel safe and valued at work.
+Integrate I&D principles into rewards by creating policies and practices that will help every employee to feel safe and valued at work.

 Ensure the firm’s belief system and culture clearly shine through in all HR campaigns, including external recruitment activities and internal communications.

 Connected data — Harness your data through an integrated platform to better inform critical business decisions.
-Organizational agility in an ever-evolving business landscape is only possible through leveraging advanced technology.
+Organisational agility in an ever-evolving business landscape is only possible through leveraging advanced technology.
 Through digital enablement, HR can be empowered to do more “human” work, such as focusing on pay parity, pay transparency, people development, upskilling and employer branding.
 To reach that stage, HR should:

 Integrate their processes and data with an accurate and reliable platform that can more efficiently provide direction for talent strategies in the new economy.